JoanaMalinova/nemos/README.md

 (Deployed with Firebase -  https://nemos-663db.web.app)
 <h2>Exotic aquarium fish online store </h2>
 <h3>Description</h3>
 <h4>1.
 Purpose:</h4> I started this project to challenge myself.
 My goal was to make an online shop page, resembling a real one as a SPA with the knowledge I have.
 I wanted to practice and showcase my react and css and test some of the latest functionalities of React Router.
+I picked the topic of aquarium fish, partly because of my love for animals, partly because I pictured the design for this type of web application will be more colourful and interesting to make and then I found some different pages, which inspired me for the details and bits of the design pattern and functionalities.
 <h4>2.
 Technologies :</h4>
 I chose <strong>React</strong> as I find it really intuitive to work with, easy to set up and it's easy and fast to build and manage components. <br>
 <strong>React Router</strong> has great functionalities fo workin with routes, navigation, forms, preloading data and custom error handling or routes. <br>